 Notes: Each row corresponds to a different linear regression with the dependent variable listed on the left, separately for students in Grade 10 (Panel A) and in Grade 12 (Panel B).
 The sample is restricted to students who answered the post-intervention survey.
 Columns 1 and 2 show the average value for students in the control and treatment groups, respectively.
 Column 3 reports the coefficient from the regression of each variable on the treatment group indicator, with the p-value reported in column 4.
 The regression controls for school fixed effects to account for the fact that randomization was stratified by school, and standard errors are adjusted for clustering at the unit of randomization (class).
 The F-statistic is from a test of the joint significance of the coefficients in a regression of the treatment group indicator on all student characteristics.
-High school tracks (Panel A) and undergraduate (e.g., enrollment in a STEM major) on all student characteristics listed in the table.
+High school tracks (Panel A) and undergraduate majors (Panel B) are predicted for each student using the coefficients from a linear regression of the corresponding binary variable (e.g. enrolment in a STEM major) on all student characteristics listed in the table.
 This model is fitted separately by grade level on the sample of students in the control group.